09 - FAQ

 • In Steinach on Lake Constance, in the canton of St. Gallen.
 There the fermented Swiss tobacco leaves are destemmed, cut, gently moistened with mountain spring water and finished in small batches.

-• Heimat Tabak AG, a Swiss family business on Lake Constance.
+• Heimat Manufaktur AG, a Swiss family business on Lake Constance.
 The manufactory is run in its second generation and works closely with Swiss tobacco farmers, the fermentation site in Payerne, and regional suppliers.

 • Heimat is milder and rounder in character because harshness and bitter compounds are broken down by the long fermentation.
 The nicotine content is in the normal range for a Swiss cigarette and is declared on the pack.